zen0-5338/atlas/output/ec3/ECPC34.md

 ## Unit 4

-1. **Moore and Mealy state graphs for sequence detection, Methods for reduction of state tables, Methods for state assignment.
-Registers and counters**
+   - Moore and Mealy state graphs for sequence detection
+   - Methods for reduction of state tables
+   - Methods for state assignment
+   - Registers and counters
    - Shift registers
    - Ripple counter
    - Synchronous Counter